eemonn/DishProject/i1_worksheet.md

 SOLID
 -----

-After a through check about SOLID principles in the codebase of Group 5.
+After a thorough check about SOLID principles in the codebase of Group 5.
 We did not find any violations so far.
 The codes were organized.

 Link to the issue created: https://code.cs.umanitoba.ca/winter-2022-a02/group-5/nibble-pad/-/issues/27